Photobook Community Meta-list 2025

 2 Constant Bloom – Lucas Foglia (Nazraeli Press)

-Chosen by 1 Elin Spring and Suzanne Révy
+Chosen by 1 Elin Spring and Suzanne Révy, 65 Cas Bochner.

 2 Coreen Simpson: A Monograph – Coreen Simpson (Aperture)